Skip to main content

 Cost: Free to CA residents

-Length: 8-12 hours of at-home prerequisite, plus
+Length: Approximately 10 hours of at-home prerequisite, plus

 4 days of in-person training